caesarsf889/score-system/README.md

 1. score datatype : float
 2. Auto color change for detecting the wrong type in input Label  : 1. without typing anything   2.The member has been input.
 3. Auto clear()  for Label  after adding a member.
-4. Enable to calculate the standard while typing the odd member ,then changing color.
+4. Enable to calculate the standard while input the odd member ,then changing color.